Long-term care

 - Full-time activity director

-- Private exceptional therapy team for all needs
+- Dedicated therapy team for personalized support

 - Monthly entertainment and seasonal activities